jon-mil-92/DisplayHotKeys/README.md

 	* Select "Centered" to center the image in the middle of the panel.

-3. Select a scaling percentage value in the "Display Scale" drop-down box for the hot key slot.
+3. Select a scale percentage value in the "Display Scale" drop-down box for the hot key slot.

 **Note:** You may need to use GPU Scaling in your display driver settings to prevent the monitor from overriding the scaling mode.